nana-4/materia-theme/README.md

 > _If default Adwaita works fine, it should also works fine._

-1. Download a archive.
 ## Installation

+1. Download an archive.
   * [3.20.20160404](https://github.com/nana-4/Flat-Plat/releases/download/3.20.20160404/Flat-Plat-3.20.20160404.tar.gz) for GNOME 3.20
   * [3.18.20160404](https://github.com/nana-4/Flat-Plat/releases/download/3.18.20160404/Flat-Plat-3.18.20160404.tar.gz) for GNOME 3.18
   * [3.16.20151025](https://github.com/nana-4/Flat-Plat/releases/download/3.16.20151025/Flat-Plat-3.16.20151025.tar.gz) for GNOME 3.16
   * [3.14.20150419](https://github.com/nana-4/Flat-Plat/releases/download/3.14.20150419/Flat-Plat-3.14.20150419.tar.gz) for GNOME 3.14
-2. Extract it to the themes directory.
+2. Extract it to the theme directory.
   * For system-wide installation to `/usr/share/themes`
   * For user-specific installation to `~/.themes`
 3. Use `gnome-tweak-tool` to change the theme.